 When award-winning Bollywood action director Tinu Verma’s wife Veena walked out on him, he realised that he had to save his marriage.
-Eventually it did survive.
+Eventually, it did survive.
+Tinu Verma’s affair with actress Mamta Kulkarni was much talked about in Bollywood but he realised his foll when his wife left home.
+Their marriage finally survived.

 What was the secret of its survival?
 Find out from the couple themselves.